-- .12a Advertisement Content The advertisement should contain the following information (advertisement example2): - 1.
-A project title and estimated start and end date. - 2.
-The scope and nature of the project, including technical requirements for which services are required and the address of a representative of the Agency who can provide further details. - 3.
+Using Consultants Chapter 31

+.12a Advertisement Content - In accordance with 23 CFR 172.7(a)(1)(ii), the published legal notice (newspaper and regional trade journal advertisement2) shall contain the following information (advertisement example3):

+- 1. The project title of the federal aid project(s) including the estimated start and end date for each project listed under this Solicitation of qualification statements, referred to as Requests for Qualifications (RFQ) from consultants. - 2.
+Provide a clear, accurate, and detailed description of the scope of work, technical requirements, and qualifications of consultants necessary for the services to be rendered.
+To the extent practicable, the scope of work should detail the purpose and description of the project, services to be performed, deliverables to be provided, estimated schedule for performance of the work, and applicable standards, specifications, and policies. - 3.
 Solicitations of qualification statements, referred to as Requests for Qualifications (RFQ) from consultants, must incorporate a clear and accurate description of the technical requirements for the service to be procured, including any special conditions or certifications required.
+Identify the requirements for any discussions that may be conducted with three or more of the most highly qualified consultants following submission and evaluation of proposals.
 (Example Submittal Information Forms to obtain consultant qualifications for Prime and Subconsultants are contained in Form 140-565 and Form 140-566, respectively.) - 4.
-Solicitations must clearly set forth sufficient detail on how applicant qualifications will be evaluated.
-These may include but are not limited to key personnel, firm experience, ability to meet schedule, past performance, in-house expertise, familiarity with WSDOT/FHWA standards, and DBE approach and commitment. - 5.
-Nonengineering service applicants should be asked to provide estimates for the man-hours and classifications needed to complete the project. - 6.
-In the event that a project covers multiple phases (see Section 31.11a), the Agency is not obligated to utilize the original consultant for subsequent phases.
-If the Agency desires this option, the advertisement must state the possibility of a multi- phase agreement at the discretion of the contracting Agency. - 7.
-All prospective consultants must be advised that federally funded projects will be held to Federal EEO requirements.

-8. Consultants will also be held to ADA and Civil Rights language for the employing Agency.
+Solicitations must clearly specify the contract type and method(s) of payment anticipated to contract for the solicited services in accordance with 23 CFR § 172.9. - 5.
+Solicitations must clearly set forth the details of how applicant qualifications will be evaluated.
+The qualifications must include but are not limited to: key personnel, firm experience, ability to meet schedule, past performance, in-house expertise, familiarity with WSDOT/FHWA standards, and DBE approach and commitment. - 6.
+Identify any special provisions or contract requirements associated with the solicited services. - 7.
+Require that submission of any requested cost proposals or elements of cost be in a concealed format and separate from technical/qualifications proposals, since these shall not be considered in the evaluation, ranking, and selection phase. - 8.
+Provide an estimated schedule for the procurement process and establish a submittal deadline for responses to the RFQ that provides sufficient time for interested consultants to receive notice, prepare, and submit a proposal, which except in unusual circumstances shall be not less than 21 calendar days from the date of issuance of the RFQ. - 9.
+Solicitations must state the DBE programs requirements assigned to the agreement. - 10.
+Solicitations must state that the consultants will be held to ADA and Civil Rights language for the employing Agency. - 11.
 Local Agencies must be in compliance with Chapter 28 and their Title VI Agreement.
 Therefore, when advertising for Consultant Services, the following Title VI language must be included in advertisement:

+2 RCW 35A.65.020 & RCW 65.16